Pfeiffer Big Sur State Park: Arrival in California

+Travel to Big Sur

 On October 5, 1869, the Pfeiffers boarded the Northern Pacific Transportation Company’s 222 ft side wheel passenger steamer Sierra Nevada at the Folsom Street wharf in San Francisco with their livestock and headed 120 mi south to Monterey.
 The ship carried up to 345 passengers.
 It was struck by a raging storm while at sea, causing waves to break over the deck.
 When they arrived at Monterey after two days, their mother was so sick she could not walk.
 The Pfeiffer family was fortunate to get off the ship in Monterey.
 On the night of October 17, having left Monterey that afternoon, the ship was wrecked in dense fog on a reef 3 km north of Piedras Blancas.
 All of the passengers and crew were saved, but the ship and its cargo were a total loss.